 This is the shortened form of Non-Binary.
 A Non-Binary individual expresses their gender outside of the typical gender binary of feminine and masculine.

-This is when a person’s gender identity changes every now and again.
-These changes can occur daily, weekly, monthly, or whenever!
+This is when a person’s gender identity fluctuates.
+These changes and shifts can occur daily, weekly, monthly, or whenever!

 This is a term used to describe people who don’t conform to the traditional ideas of masculinity and femininity.

 Similar to the term gender non-conforming, genderqueer is an umbrella term used to describe people who don’t identify with the binary labels of masculinity and femininity.

 Similar to the term gender non-conforming, this is when a person doesn’t conform to society’s idea of gender (i.e. transgender, intersex, genderqueer, non-binary, agender…).

 This is a term for when a person is born with a reproductive system or sexual organs that aren’t traditionally male or female.
 This can present in a variety of ways and each intersex person’s experience, or identity, is different.
 One example could be a person born with male genitalia and a female reproductive system.